-3. Use strategies of self-assessment, reflection and supervision to manage and develop effectiveness of clinical practices
+3. Use strategies of self-assessment, reflection and supervision to manage and develop effectiveness of this practice.

 - Engaging and collaborating with families